samgwolfe12/Tremendous-Trio/milestone3.md

 - Which user stories are most relevant to your proposed solution and why?
 It could be all of them or perhaps only a few.
 Whatever you pick, please provide a strong justification with supporting evidence.
 -->

-### User Story Heirarchy and Justifications
+### User Story Hierarchy and Justifications
 We chose to focus on the usage of Kaltura through eLc for college students and instructors because of our experiences interacting with it in this environment.
 Research shows that 52% of colleges use Kaltura as their Video Platform (<a href="https://www.streamingmedia.com/Articles/News/Online-Video-News/52-of-Colleges-and-Universities-Use-a-Video-Solution-Kaltura-112291.aspx?utm_content=buffer8bcf5&utm_medium=social&utm_source=plus.google.com&utm_campaign=buffer">Link to Source</a>).
 This high percentage reflects a large amount of college students and instructors who use Kaltura.
 For these reasons we have separated our user stories into student and instructor groups.

 ### College Student User Stories:
 - As a student I want to embed an image into a quiz because I am required to show my work.
 - As a student I want to embed a video that I have already recorded into a quiz because I need explain a topic.
 - As a student I want to record a video using Kaltura capture because I want to use the screen recording feature.
-- As a student I want to use Kaltura to add captions to my video because I want all my student peers are able to undertand it.
+- As a student I want to use Kaltura to add captions to my video because I want all my student peers are able to understand it.
 - As a student I want to embed media into a discussion because I found an interesting picture to explain my comment.

 ### Instructor User Stories: